benyeom/cs150-projectA/README.md

 The PM2.5 concentration levels of 2024 have revealed a significant disparity in air pollution between the Fall and Spring semesters, potentially influencing negative first impressions of Westmont.
 Given this seasonal variation, we encourage those who had an unfavorable initial experience to remain for the following semester, allowing them to fully appreciate the improved air quality and vibrant lifestyle that Westmont and Santa Barbara have to offer.

 ## Context:
-Who: Yearly Westmont Freshman pool who didn’t enjoy their first semester and are considering transferring to another school.
+**Who**: Yearly Westmont Freshman pool who didn’t enjoy their first semester and are considering transferring to another school.

-What: Air pollution based on particulate matter concentration levels in 2024 have projected to show an improvement during the months included in the Spring semester; please consider staying at Westmont.
+**What**: Air pollution based on particulate matter concentration levels in 2024 have projected to show an improvement during the months included in the Spring semester; please consider staying at Westmont.

-How: Illustrate the significant difference between particulate matter concentration levels during the months of the Fall semester vs Spring semester.
+**How**: Illustrate the significant difference between particulate matter concentration levels during the months of the Fall semester vs Spring semester.

 ## Data: